a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     19. Custom trusted root is set, to enable generating iOS attestation proofs in software for evaluation purposes.
     20. This could already be a production value, in preparation for the real iOS app
     21. This is simply Apple's recommendation plus five minutes offset
-    22. Eplicitly set production trusted roots as default
+    22. Explicitly set production trusted roots as default
     23. Account for clock drift!